Huntington Hardwick

 Huntington Reed "Tack" Hardwick (October 15, 1892 – June 26, 1949) was an American football player.
 He played at the halfback and end positions for the Harvard Crimson.
 He never lost a game during his three years on the varsity, and was selected as a unanimous first-team All-American in 1914.
 He was elected to the College Football Hall of Fame in 1954.
 Later in life he co-founded the Boston Garden.

 Biography

-Early years
+Early life

 A native of Quincy, Massachusetts, Hardwick was the son of Charles Theodore Hardwick and Leslie Baldwin Hardwick.
 His family immigrated to the United States from Germany in 1752 and had operated a granite quarry in Quincy since 1868.

 Harvard University

 Hardwick attended Harvard from 1911 to 1915.
 He lettered in football, baseball, and track and field.
 He captained Harvard's baseball team and played center field.
 He was also a shot putter for the track team and was rated Harvard's strongest man two consecutive seasons.

 Hardwick gained his greatest fame, however, playing for Percy Haughton's Harvard football teams from 1912 to 1914.
 During Hardwick's three years as a starter for Harvard, the football team did not lose a single game, going 9–0 in 1912, 9–0 in 1913, and 7–0–2 in 1914.
 He was known as a fierce blocker.
 In naming Hardwick to Harvard's all-time team, one reporter later wrote: "Hardwick, known to his intimates as 'Tack,' was perhaps the hardest blocker American football has ever known.
 A vicious, tireless interferer, Hardwick was never happy as long as a single enemy remained standing."

 As a sophomore in 1912, Hardwick had a 60-yard touchdown run against Amherst College, scored a touchdown in Harvard's first victory over Princeton in 25 years, and caused a fumble that led to a game-winning touchdown against Yale.

 As a junior in 1913, Hardwick was moved to the end position to allow Eddie Mahan to play at halfback.
 Despite having to learn a new position, Hardwick was selected by Walter Camp as a second-team All-American end in 1913.

 As a senior in 1914, Hardwick split his playing time between the end and halfback positions.
 At the end of the 1914 season, Hardwick was the only player who was unanimously selected as a first-team All-American by all 26 selectors, including Collier's Weekly (selected by Walter Camp), Vanity Fair (selected based on the votes of 175 newspapermen), Walter Eckersall of the Chicago Tribune, and Frank G. Menke, the sporting editor of the International News Service.